inferiorplanets/inferiorplanets.github.io/_posts/2016-02-10-goldstein.md

 Either way.
 It’s up to you.
 I want to tell you: We can make the staircase gold if you want, or platinum.
 We can make it out of moonstone even.
-Here you are watching me dry off with your binoculars, or plucking a stray hair from my shoulder.</p>
+Here you are watching me dry off with your binoculars, or plucking a stray hair from my shoulder.

 ___